 - Flavors & textures: Sweet and creamy with crunchy bits of candies

-- No Ice Cream Maker Needed: Perfect for those without an ice cream maker.
+- No Ice Cream Maker Needed: Perfect for those without one.

 - Quick Preparation: Only 10 minutes to mix.